SFGLab/MultiMM/README.md

 For **ATAC-Seq data**, users should provide a file with p-values in BigWig format.
 The `pyBigWig` library is required, which does not work on Windows systems.

-**Note:** At present, MultiMM only works for human genome data.
-The code may run for other organisms with some debugging and modifications.
-We hope that it will be generalized in future versions. *MultiMM can run for different types of datasets.
-It is possible to call loops from any kind of experiment: Hi-C, scHi-C, ChIA-PET, Hi-ChIP.
-However, we cannot guarantee that the default choice of parameters is the most appropriate one for any dataset.
-Therefore, the user should test it and check the convergence of the algorithm for their own data.
-Before making any changes in the parameters, read the method paper carefully and try to understand the function of each force.*

 ### Definition of a region based on a gene (optional)

 In case that you would like to model a region around a gene, it is enough if you load a `.tsv` file with genes and determine either the gene name or the gene id.